Sofia Shinas: Film actress

 Shinas made her film debut in the 1994 action thriller The Crow, starring Brandon Lee.
 The box office hit has become a cult favorite.
 Shinas then landed a role opposite Charlie Sheen and Nastassja Kinski in Terminal Velocity.

 She starred alongside C. Thomas Howell in the independent action/drama, Hourglass and in the 1997 action film, Dilemma.

 Television actress

 Shinas appeared in two episodes of the TV series The Outer Limits (in the "Valerie 23" and "Mary 25" episodes) and an episode of The Hunger.

 Film director

 Shinas's first feature as director was the thriller, My Stepdaughter, released in August 2015.

 Education

 In 2008, Shinas graduated from the USC School of Cinema-Television in Los Angeles, California where she directed a film titled Spring Eternal as a thesis project.

-Personal life

-Fluent in English, Hebrew, and Greek, the director often travels between her Hollywood home and her Canadian hometown.

-Shinas is an avid supporter of welfare and conservation organizations dedicated to helping endangered species.
-She is particularly interested in big cats and has worked with tigers in human care.